 “We’ve seen it all before”, she replied unconvincingly.
 I nodded my head in agreement.

 I strained my eyes into the bustle of tourists going here and there.
 I sadly realized that my wife and I were the oldest people here.
-I scanned the scene even more intently, not sure what I was looking for.
+I scanned the crowd even more intently, not sure what I was looking for.

 “She’s not here”, my wife said softly.
 “I’ve been looking for her the moment we arrived.”